etsangsplk/aws-api-gateway/README.md

 Go to **CloudWatch->Logs** select appropriate **LogGroup** connected to Lambda and choose "0 filters".

 Then Click on "Add Metric Filter".
 Inside filter values define patter that matches FAILED/PASSED logs.
-Dont forget to check with "Test Pattern" button.
+Don't forget to check with "Test Pattern" button.

 As there where added line to python lambda script